By Dr. Ted

 There’s a huge demand for that saline.
 The same sterile saline solution that fills your breast implants is used in contact lens solutions and in dialysis labs.
 It’s used to clean wounds, mix medications and fill I.V. bags to rehydrate someone who’s lost fluids from diarrhea or vomiting.

-FILLING THE IMPLANTS: Saline implants are sterile as well, and I take every precaution to maintain their sterility.
+FILLING THE IMPLANTS: Saline implants are sterile as well, and during breast augmentation surgery, I take every precaution to maintain their sterility.
 Once the empty implant is in place but before the incision is closed, I draw the sterile saline solution out of an IV bag and into a filling syringe.
 The saline is inserted through a valve in the implant.
 The valve is self-sealing, which prevents the saline from leaking out.
 This is known as a “sterile closed fill system.”

 In addition, to lower the already-low chance of infection, patients are given oral antibiotics before surgery, the skin around the incision site is prepped with an antiseptic solution, and the field is irrigated with an antibiotic solution.

 If a saline implant shell tears and the saline solution leaks out, it cannot harm you.
 It’s the same concentration as the salt water that makes up about 60 percent of the human body.
 Your body absorbs the saline and then you urinate it out.
+Watch our video blog here.

 So this holiday weekend, if you’re thinking of taking your breast implants for a swim in the ocean, know that they are filled with salt water that’s the same density as the ocean but didn’t come from the ocean.